sknutti/portal-catalog-service/README.md

 After building, simply run `cd build/artifact/ && sls deploy --stage {stage}` to deploy to the given stage.

 ### Bamboo Deploy
-Bamboo builds are run automatically when changes are pushed to the master branch.
-New builds are automatically deployed to test.
+Bamboo builds run automatically when changes are pushed to the master branch.
+New builds will be automatically deployed to test.

 * [Connect to VPN](https://dsco.atlassian.net/wiki/spaces/DSCO/pages/362217473/Connect+to+VPN)